gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 ```

 ### Dependency configurations
-* **compile** - The dependencies required to compile the production source of the project.
+* **compile** - Required to compile the production source of the project.
-* **runtime** - The dependencies required by the production classes at runtime.
+* **runtime** - Required by the production classes at runtime.
 By default, also includes the compile time dependencies.
-* **testCompile** - The dependencies required to compile the test source of the project.
+* **testCompile** - Required to compile the test sources.
 By default, also includes the compiled production classes and the compile time dependencies.
-* **testRuntime** - The dependencies required to run the tests.
-By default, also includes the compile, runtime and test compile dependencies.
+* **testRuntime** - Required to run the tests.
+By default, also includes the compile, runtime and test compile.

 ---